-There is some unfortunately humour in the film — it’s 2020 and we should be past making fun of Asian accents, for a start— but if you see it come up to rent you could definitely do worse.
+There is some unfortunate humour in the film — it’s 2020, and we should be beyond making fun of Asian accents for a start— but if you see it come up to rent, you could definitely do worse.

 Bad Boys For Life

-I don’t know why I am surprised that a 26 years later actin movie sequel starring one of the biggest movie stars on the planet returning to one of his earliest breakout roles has been such a success, but Bad Boys For Life is definitely a success on the important fronts.
-It has made a bunch of money and it’s a good movie.
+I don’t know why I am surprised that a 26-years-later action movie sequel starring one of the world’s biggest movie stars returning to one of his earliest breakout roles has been such a success, but Bad Boys For Life is a success on the important fronts.
+It has made a bunch of money, and it’s a good movie.

 In fact, it’s a surprisingly thoughtful story about the nature of getting older, what it means to be partners, what happens when our past catches up with us, and how to pass the torch.
-Will Smith and Martin Lawrence are both great, the new young supporting squad is fun, and the villain of the story is a witch.
+Will Smith and Martin Lawrence are both great, the new young supporting squad is fun, and the story’s villain is a witch.

 Plus, because directors Bilall Fallah and Adil El Arbi seem to be doing their best homage to Michael Bay rather than their best impression of him, the filmmaking is also fun and engaging.
 Lots of longer takes and wider angles make the action coherent and fun.
 Definitely worth a watch.